EhsanJahanbakhsh/Smart-DNS/README.md

-rezdnsssing geo restorations of specific various web services.
+dns geo restorations of specific various web services.

 *🎗️ Hint : this service should be only available to a specefic geo or specefic ip addresses to prevent attacks and etc problem*